YJPL/film-storyboards/README.md

 To restart server, go to terminal tab that server is running in then press

 `ctrl+C ⇧  enter`
-then you can use custom Gulp.js commands (make sure to install gulp 4):

-`gulp build`

-This runs a series of tasks: minifies CSS, images and Javascript.

-To fire Jekyll with auto-regeneration, use:

-`gulp watch`
+Other commands:

-This command builds the site locally on port 3000, with [Browsersync](https://www.browsersync.io) so you can quickly revise design changes.
+`npm run start` to process Tachyons CSS files, compile and minify CSS & Javascript, then build the site locally on port 3000, thanks to [Browsersync](https://www.browsersync.io) so you can quickly revise design changes.

+## Photoswipe
+You can enable Photoswipe on specific post, but you'll have to hardcode each image in said post.

+## Images:

+Resize, compress etc.

+#todo

-# Copyright / License
+## Copyright / License

 The content of this project itself, all illustrations & design works are (c) Yves JPL Capelle / [Film Storyboards](https://film-storyboards.com) / [alternatyves outc.](https://alternatyves.com) / [SOFAM](https://www.sofam.be).
 The underlying source code used to format and display that content is licensed under the [MIT license](https://github.com/YJPL/film-storyboards/blob/master/LICENSE).